KROIA/Voicemail-Box/Software/BSP_VoiceMailBox/README.md

   Contains all interrupt callbacks used in the BSP.
   Each class that uses interrupt callbacks, contains a static method that gets called in the interrupt callback to simplify the logic inside the HAL callback.

-### Update loop
+### :repeat: Update loop
 The update loop is programmed in the Platform struct and handles the updating of all **Updatable** objects, clears the I2S flags if configured so and handles the updating of the systick counter for when an overflow occures.
 For a smooth operation, this function must be called cyclically without any delays if possible.
 You can see the function calls in almost all examples in the loop() function.

 ---
 ## Unfinished
-- [TLV320AIC3104 Audio Codec](documentation/TLV320AIC3104.md) has only the most basic functions implemented and can be expanded to use its full potential.
+- :construction: [TLV320AIC3104 Audio Codec](documentation/TLV320AIC3104.md) has only the most basic functions implemented and can be expanded to use its full potential.

 ---
 ## Needs to be implemented
-- SPI class to communicate with the ESP32
+- :construction: SPI class to communicate with the ESP32
-- SPI compatibility with the [ATCommandClient](documentation/ATCommandClient.md) class in order to use SPI for sending and receiving AT-Commands.
+- :construction: SPI compatibility with the [ATCommandClient](documentation/ATCommandClient.md) class in order to use SPI for sending and receiving AT-Commands.
-- NFC class to read NFC tags.
+- :construction: NFC class to read NFC tags.